-- 1) Promotion Application Form - 2) Curriculum vita; not to exceed ten pages in 10 point type. - 3) Relevant Statement(s) of Expectations - 4) Department Teacher-Scholar Model - 5) Job description for alternative workload assignment (if any) - 6) Annual Performance Review(s) and Evaluation(s): - a) If the application is for joint tenure and promotion then include: All probationary evaluations including department committee's, chair's and dean's evaluations, years 1-5. - b) If the application is for promotion only then include: Year 1 evaluations including those of the department committee, chair, and manager. - II.
-Effective Teaching and Fulfillment of Professional Responsibilities - 1) Candidate's narrative summary of accomplishments, not to exceed six pages - 2) Official Student Evaluation Reports from all of the above Annual Performance Review(s) (III.B.6 part I.6) and all those from III.A.3 above (if applicable).
-There must be a minimum of 5 Reports-see Appendix 4: FAQ for details. - 3) All Peer Observations and/or Director's Evaluations from Annual Performance Review(s) and Evaluation(s) required above (III.B.6 part I.6) - 4) Evidence of performance not to exceed ten pages total including such things as: - a) Syllabi - b) Teaching materials - c) Evidence of advising effectiveness - d) Executive summaries of Annual reports or excerpts of reports generated through AWA - e) Executive summaries of assessment reports f) Statement(s) from immediate supervisor(s) not involved in the evaluation or recommendation of the applicant.
+The application dossier for promotion contains the items below in the order listed.
+The candidate should submit all versions or examples of the items from the period covered (i.e. probationary period for tenure applications and since the last promotion for promotion applications). - I. Introduction - 1) Promotion Application Form - 2) Curriculum vita; not to exceed ten pages; font size no smaller than 10 point type. - 3) Relevant Statement(s) of Expectations - 4) Department Teacher-Scholar Model - 5) Job description for alternative workload assignment (if any) - 6) Annual Performance Review(s) and Evaluation(s): - a) If the application is for joint tenure and promotion then include: All probationary evaluations including department committee's, chair's and Dean's evaluations, years 1-5. - b) If the application is for promotion only then include: Year 1 evaluations including those of the department committee, chair, and manager. - II.
+Effective Teaching and Fulfillment of Professional Responsibilities - Candidate's narrative summary of accomplishments, not to exceed six pages - Official Student Evaluation Reports from all of the above Annual Performance Review(s) (III.B.6 part I.6) and all those from III.A.3 above (if applicable). - a) There must be a minimum of 5 Student Evaluation Reports. - b) In the absence of the minimum number of reports, the faculty member must include all of the most recent Student Evaluation Reports collected in a single semester, repeating this process until they have at least 5 reports. (see Appendix 4: FAQ Q.4.) - c) Especially when evaluating faculty in a two-year promotion process (e.g., not in tandem with a tenure application with multiple years of student evaluation data), a one-year sample of student evaluations should be weighed carefully with other

+- evidence to determine the faculty member's teaching effectiveness. - d) Only the Instructor Report of Dimension Scores is required to be shared for each class; the Instructor Report of Item Means is not required, and absence of these scores is not to be interpreted as suppression/omission of evidence. - 3) All Peer Observations and/or Director's Evaluations from Annual Performance Review(s) and Evaluation(s) required above (III.B.6 part I.6) - 4) Evidence of performance not to exceed ten pages total including such things as: - a) Syllabi - b) Teaching materials - c) Evidence of advising effectiveness - d) Executive summaries of Annual reports or excerpts of reports generated through AWA - e) Executive summaries of assessment reports - f) Statement(s) from immediate supervisor(s) not involved in the evaluation or recommendation of the applicant.